 Although this sector has been hit during the pandemic, this period also saw a shift in the consumers’ purchasing behavior.
 Consumers shopped online more frequently.
 Now more than ever, businesses need to be able to keep up with this growing demand to transact using digital platforms and be more visible online.

-Google made its biggest changes in local search history, which caused in a dramatic difference from what users and SEO in Singapore had been experiencing all along.
-Google’s aim has always been to make the users enjoy a convenient, easily navigable experience – which is why these changes did not come as a surprise to most of us.
-It instead seemed like a reasonable change towards improving the search engine’s user-experience
+Local SEO can be a powerful tool in attracting customers to your businesses.
+Google made big changes in the local search history, which caused a dramatic difference from what users and SEO specialists in Singapore had been experiencing all along.
+Still, Google’s aim has always been to provide users a seamless experience – which is why these changes didn’t come as a surprise to most.

 What is Local SEO?

 Google is the windows (for your business) into the internet.
 When people want to find something, online search is the first thing they turn to.